imanghafoori1/laravel-decorator/README.md

 ```

-You will get cached results from your calls, in your `UserController` without touching it !
+You will get cached results from your calls, in your `UserController` without touching it!
-but rememnber to change :
+but rememnber to change:

 ```php
  app()->call('UserRepository@find', ...